 FCG: Here, "chemsex" is used by the people who are directly concerned of course, but to begin with it was used by the services that were set up for them and by LGBT and mainstream media.
-We thus define the word in reference to the users who are asking for support: mainly they are MSM using cathinones, GHB and/or methamphetamine a history of the phenomenon and a respect 2019;19(1):3-10.
-David Stuart defines chemsex of prolonged sexual activity, involving more specifically connected to certain substances, such as mephedrone, methamphetamine certain communities, such as MSM (men who

-1 Stuart D. Chemsex: origins of the word, for sexual purposes, in a variety of contexts.
+We thus define the word in reference to the users who are asking for support: mainly they are MSM using cathinones, GHB and/or methamphetamine Stuart D. Chemsex: origins of the word, for sexual purposes, in a variety of contexts.
 Users to the culture.
 Drugs Alcohol Today.
-21 Feb. of other psychoactive substances (ketamine, as intentional drug use to facilitate or cocaine, MDMA...) and who are not MSM (trans intensity sexual relations, often in a context and non-binary people, cis women, men who than one partner.
+21 Feb. of other psychoactive substances (ketamine, as intentional drug use to facilitate or cocaine, MDMA...) and who are not MSM (trans intensify sexual relations, often in a context and non-binary people, cis women, men who than one partner.
 He points out chemsex is don't have sex with men) are less present in these services.
 For chemsex services in Lisbon, the first and GHB/GBL, and is particularly present in definition to be relevant was provided by David have sex with men).
-Stuart in the United Kingdom1.
+Stuart in the United Kingdom.